-Whether your dog suffers from separation anxiety, old-age, or noise phobias, there's numerous non-invasive products to help calm your pet can be found online.
+Whether your dog suffers from separation anxiety, old-age, or noise phobias, there's are numerous non-invasive products to help calm your pet can be found online.
 Every dog is different, so while a chewable might work for some, pheromones or music might work better for another.

-There's several dog breeds that are prone to anxiety.
+There are several dog breeds that are prone to anxiety.
 German Shepherds, Labrador Retrievers, and Australian Shepherds are a few.
 Some symptoms of anxiety in dogs include urination and destructive behavior.

 If you're looking for an alternative from a prescribed anxiety medication or anti-depressant, check out the different types of calming aids available for your anxious dog.

 Best Dog Calming Treats & Tools for Dogs

 VetriScience offers a number of natural supplements, including this tasty soft chew that promotes a calming effect.
 Pet owners say their dogs love the peanut butter flavor and chicken flavor calming chews.

 For more calming treats, consider Zesty Paws Calming Bites.
 The turkey flavor and turkey with melatonin are popular on Amazon.

 If you're getting ready to go out for a long car ride, these calming supplements will help keep the pooch calm while he is traveling at your side.